-While syrup is heating, whip egg white to stiff peak.
-You will know they are ready when peaks don’t fall over when whisk is turned upside down.
+While syrup is heating, whip egg whites to stiff peak.
+You will know they are ready when the peaks don’t fall over when the whisk is turned upside down.

 I like divinity topped with a single pecan to give it a little crunch and savoriness.

-Let it set on the waxed paper for about an hour, then store it in an airtight container.
+Let it set on the wax paper for about an hour, then store it in an airtight container.

 The two spoons technique can be time consuming, and you want to work quickly so the candy mixture doesn’t get too hard.

-So I tested out a medium sized cookie scoop sprayed with non stick cooking spray and it worked beautifully.
-I used this technique to make the nut-free divinity that my girls requested. ?
+I also tested out a medium sized cookie scoop sprayed with non stick cooking spray and it worked beautifully.
+I used this technique to make the nut-free divinity that my girls requested.